 What is Counselling?

 Counselling allows you time and space to discuss difficulties you may be facing, or to examine issues which you feel are holding you back from leading the kind of life you would like.
 Counselling isn’t about giving advice; it allows you to find your own answers and solutions.

 You will be able to speak freely and express yourself in a supportive, non judgemental environment.
 The aim is to explore any issues or situations you feel are causing problems in your life.
 As a professionally qualified counsellor I have been trained to assist you in this process and help you to move forward.

 What type of Counselling will I be offered?

 I’m a registered and accredited member of the British Association for Counselling and Psychotherapy.
 This means that I follow a professional ethical framework, offer a professional standard of work and undertake ongoing training and supervision.

 How can I access my Counsellor?

 How long is a Counselling session and how many will I need?

 Each counselling session lasts at least 50 minutes, this is generally referred to as a ‘therapeutic hour’.

 The number of sessions varies from person to person and is dependent on a number of factors.
 Rather than booking a number of sessions at once I suggest that clients book as they go along, simply committing to whether or not they wish to attend a further session.
 Once you’ve started counselling you may find you only need a few sessions to enable the changes you want in your life.
 Or you may feel you need longer term work.
 This will be reviewed and discussed on a regular basis.

 What about Confidentiality?

-Everything you say to your counsellor will be totally confidential.
+Everything you say during therapy is totally confidential.
 The only exceptions will be if there’s concern about your safety or that of others.
 There are also statutory requirements which must be met these are outlined in the paperwork you will be sent before we start.